 |E||State pensioners, casual & lowest grade workers||8|

-Are the people in Blackpool earning a lot?
+Are the people of Blackpool deprived?

 In the city of Blackpool, the demographics are unique and must be looked at by themself to make a conclusion about the area before buying a house.
 This is because the growth could be greatly different to the wider area of Lancashire for example.